 The best post-workout supplement

-Scientific evidence has shown that proteins high in essential amino acids (EAA), branched chain amino acids (BCAA), and particularly leucine (Leu) are associated with increased muscle protein synthesis, weight loss, body fat loss, and decreased plasma insulin and triglyceride profile.
+Scientific evidence has shown that proteins high in essential amino acids (EAA), branched chain amino acids (BCAA), and particularly leucine (Leu) are associated with increased muscle protein synthesis, weight loss, body fat loss, and decreased plasma and triglyceride profile.
 Here’s a list with the best post-workout nutrients to get the most out of your efforts.

 With only a short window to refill your protein needs, whey is the only protein that can be absorbed fast enough to gain full benefits of post-workout recovery.
 That’s one reason it’s always good to finish a workout with a whey shake.

 Research shows that casein molecule forms a gel in the stomach, which makes it very efficient in nutrient supply.
 The clot is able to provide a sustained slow release of amino acids into the blood stream, sometimes lasting for several hours.
 While whey spikes muscle protein synthesis, adding casein keeps it going for longer and further enhances muscle growth.
 A good option is to look for a protein powder that already combines whey and casein.

 Branched-chain amino acids (BCAAs)—leucine, isoleucine, and valine—are the most critical aminos for muscle growth.
 Leucine is unique in its ability to stimulate skeletal muscle protein synthesis, having more impact on protein syntheses than any other amino.

 Fast-digesting carbs can give you a much-needed energy boost and replace carbohydrate stores you may have burned through during your workout.
 Prefer refined grains and low fiber carbs for fast digestion, including white bread, potatoes and pasta.
 It is recommended to have 0.75g of simple carbohydrates per pound of body weight.